MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/pwa-links.md

 [Periodic Background Sync API][pwaPeriodicBackgroundSyncAPI] - Allows your app to sync with your server in the background, ensuring your data is always fresh.

-[Picture-in-Picture API][pwaPictureInPictureAPI] - Creates a floating always-on-top element to display video sources.
+[Picture-in-Picture API][pwaPictureInPictureAPI] - Creates a floating, always-on-top element to display video sources.

 [Screen Capture API][pwaScreenCaptureAPI] - Allows the user to grant you a media stream of their screen.